-For me, tax season begins when I get the Tax software (this year I started fiddling around about 2 weeks ago, using some estimates), but it really starts when I get my T4 form.
+For me, tax season begins when I get the Tax software (this year I started fiddling around about 2 weeks ago, using some estimates).
+It really starts (however) when I get my T4 form.

-For folks like me who are working stiffs the T4 is the tax form that describes your income and taxes paid, etc., which your employer has done for you to pay for the previous tax year.
+For folks like me who are working stiffs the T4 is the tax form that describes your income and taxes paid, etc..
+Your employer must prepare this for you to pay for the previous tax year.
 Once I get this form, my Tax preparation becomes much more concrete and tangible, because this form gives me the real numbers that cover 85% of my tax information (effectively).

 The real danger I have is once I have my T4 I start getting giddy and want to send my return in, without trying to remember the important forms that may not have shown up yet, such as: